-Dilation and stretching aims to release the foreskin adhesions and involves foreskin retractions that are gently done by the doctor on an outpatient basis.
-Eutectic mixture of local anesthetics (EMLA) may be used during the procedure.
+Dilation and stretching aim to release the foreskin adhesions and involves foreskin retractions that are gently done by the doctor on an outpatient basis.
+An eutectic mixture of local anesthetics (EMLA) may be used during the procedure.

 This type of phimosis is asymptomatic and does not raise any concern.
 Often noted with this type of phimosis is ballooning of the foreskin while urinating.